hkolstee/masterThesis/notes/week_14.md

 Use precomputed substitute "guesses" $\hat{\mu_i}(x)$ in place of the preceding rollout controls $\tilde{\mu_i}(x)$.
 Signalling possibilities: use base policy controls for signaling (this may work poorly).
 Use a neural net representation of the rollout policy controls for signaling: $\hat{\mu_i}(x) \approx \tilde{\mu_i}(x)$, for all $i=1...m$.

 https://arxiv.org/pdf/2002.04175.pdf

+Important research question: Can perfect state info be replaced by state estimates?